philippschmitt/ppm/README.md

 # ppm
 A file-based API for historical atmospheric CO<sub>2</sub> concentrations.

-Data comes from https://gml.noaa.gov/ccgg/trends/gl_data.html and includes monthly and annual data ranging from January 1979 to today (always a few months behind).
+The API returns mean, de-seasonalized trend data from [NOAA Trends in Atmospheric Carbon Dioxide](https://gml.noaa.gov/ccgg/trends/gl_data.html), which includes monthly and annual data ranging from January 1979 to today (always a few months behind).
+Recent months for which there are no estimates are approximated from NOAA's daily estimates.

 ## How to use
 The API is hosted on GitHub Pages and makes the following endpoints available: